ocupop/refed-website/src/_states/michigan.md

         eligible_food: Agricultural crops
         eligible_recipients: Nonprofits
   animal_feed:
-    overview: 'Michigan allows the feeding of animal-derived waste to swine provided that it has been properly heat-treated.
-All other waste, including rendered products, bakery waste, and manure, may be fed to swine without heat-treatment.
-Michigan does not appear to exempt the feeding of household garbage to swine from the garbage-feeding rules.
-Pasteurized dairy plant byproducts may be fed to farm animals.'
-    summary:
-    link_url:
     legislation:
       - title: 'Mich.
 Comp.
 Laws Ann. §§ 287.704, 287.717a, 288.538 (2015)'
         animals_covered: Farm animals; exception for swine